CC-Link Open Automation Networks: History

-Structure of the CLPA
+Structure

 The CLPA is a global organisation with branches in 11 locations worldwide (Japan, Taiwan, Singapore, Thailand, China, South Korea, India, Turkey, Germany, USA and Mexico).
 The headquarters are in Nagoya, Japan.
 Some branches offer conformance testing facilities (see below).
 The CLPA is controlled by a board of ten companies, who are 3M, Analog Devices, Balluff, Cisco, Cognex Corporation, IDEC Corporation, Mitsubishi Electric, Molex, NEC and Pro-face.
 The board controls the strategic direction of the organisation and oversees its operations, including the activities of the technical and marketing task forces and the global branches.

-Industry Cooperation
+Industry cooperation

 The CLPA has been involved in strategic cooperation with other open technology associations in the industrial automation space.
 These include PROFIBUS & PROFINET International (PI), the OPC Foundation and AutomationML.
 The cooperation with PI resulted in a standard for interoperability between CC-Link IE and PROFINET.
 The OPC Foundation activity created an OPC UA companion specification for the CLPA's "CSP+ (Control & Communication System Profile) For Machine" technology.
 Cooperation with AutomationML involved the signing of a Memorandum of Understanding to incorporate the "CSP+" and "CSP+ For Machine" device profile technologies into AutomationML models.